-Meet our fantastic foragers and get out into nature with them.
+Meet our fantastic foragers and get out into nature with them on a foraging course.

 With his Wild Adventures, Kazz Padidar aims to give kids and adults a taste of the Wild Life, with bushcraft and survival skills, including foraging.
-You can find Kazz located in the west of Jersey; explore the wilds of St. Ouen in both coastal and land based habitats, take in fantastic scenery, encounter local wildlife and learn about the vast variety of wild edible, medicinal plants, and seaweeds this unique island has to offer.
+You can find Kazz located in the west of Jersey; explore the wilds of St. Ouen in both coastal foraging and forest foraging, take in fantastic scenery, encounter local wildlife and learn about the vast variety of wild edible, medicinal plants, and seaweeds this unique island has to offer.

 Jersey Walk Adventures.